An Election Day Tale: Dewey Defeats Truman

 “Monday nite we slept under the stars on the New Mexican sand.
 The sand retains the heat pretty well and I had warm blankets along, so slept very comfortably.
 In fact it was a lot of fun.
 4 or 5 of us slept near each other and sang songs and ate cookies and candy far after dark.”

 Sounds like a kid at camp.
 He was also thrilled to go without shaving or bathing and said the grime made him “look as dark as a negro” (of whom there were none in his unit, of course).
 I’m not sure he ever really had any significant outdoors adventures before this.
 His parents were older and given to recreations like attending revival meetings.
-During an extended stay in Los Angeles in the early ’30s, they took Dad to see Amy Semple McPherson preach at her Church of the Foursquare Gospel.
+During an extended stay in Los Angeles in the early ’30s, their idea of a Sunday outing was to take Dad to see Amy Semple McPherson preach at her Church of the Foursquare Gospel.

 The scan of the full letter is below.